-- 1. Since the existence of multiple funding mechanisms likely makes Illinois noncompliant with IDEA, the current funding mechanisms for the special education programs of Personnel, Extraordinary, Private Tuition and Summer School should be thoroughly examined.
-A Special Education Task Force endorsed a formula in 1999 that combined funding for Extraordinary and Private Tuition and greatly simplified the claim processes.
-It is recommended that the task force and other interested parties be reconvened to reinforce or modify their recommendation for a formula which would provide funding for special education purposes and conform to IDEA requirements. - 2.
-The current Regular/Vocational Transportation and Special Education Transportation programs would be combined and distributed through a multi-tier equalization formula similar to the one developed by the State Board of Education and endorsed by the Illinois Pupil Transportation Advisory Committee.
+1. Since the existence of multiple funding mechanisms likely makes Illinois noncompliant with IDEA, the current special education programs of Personnel, Extraordinary, Private Tuition and Summer School should be combined into one formula, similar to the one formulated and endorsed by Special Education directors in 1999 for Extraordinary and Private Tuition.
+The committee of Special Education directors and other interested parties should be reconvened to devise a recommendation for a single formula which would provide funding for special education purposes.

+- 2. The current Regular/Vocational Transportation and Special Education Transportation programs would be combined and distributed through a multi-tier equalization formula similar to the one developed by the State Board of Education and endorsed by the Illinois Pupil Transportation Advisory Committee.
 Tier 1 of that formula is local funds, based on property value and a qualifying rate.
 The remaining tiers are based on the district transportation expenditure per student and the statewide average expenditure per student.
 The local cost is compared to the state cost with the state providing the difference between the tier 1 amount and the district cost, up to the statewide average.
-If the district cost exceeds the statewide average, the higher tiers provide funding at a decreased rate.

-3. The following programs should continue in their present form.
+If the district cost exceeds the statewide average, the higher tiers provide funding at a decreased rate. - 3.
+The following programs should continue in their present form.